CSUN-SeniorDesign/eat-blog/Week 2/week2-blomquist.md

 ##### What have we done?
 We got our VPC, Domain, and EC2 webserver up and running last week so we have been focusing on Hugo and the Documentation portion of project 0 this week.
-We started by installing Hugo locally and downloaded templates from their website which was surprisingly easy.
+We started by installing Hugo locally and downloaded themes from their website which was surprisingly easy.
 After that we just added our blog-posts.md files into the hugo project, zipped it, unpacked it onto the webserver and poff, website live.
 It was the first time for me working with static website